ntma23/gamezone_revenue/README.md

 - A similar spike was observed across all products.
 However, the **top three key items** displayed the most significant growth in 2020: the Sony PlayStation (+360.38%), the 27K gaming monitor (+119.22%), and the Nintendo Switch (+98.43%), while others maintained stability.
 - In 2019, the 27K gaming monitor led the market, accounting for an average of 40% of revenue, followed closely by the Nintendo Switch at around 33%.
 Since 2020, both the Sony PlayStation and the 27K gaming monitor have alternated in capturing the largest market share, each hovering around 30%.
 - With a combined market share exceeding 80% and remarkable growth rates, the Sony PlayStation, the 27K gaming monitor, and the Nintendo Switch are likely the **primary drivers** of the revenue surge in the 2020s.
 - **Some products performed poorly**, including the Razer Gaming Headset, Dell Gaming Mouse, Acer Laptop, and JBL Headset.
 Together, they brought in less than 5% of the total revenue during all periods.
 The Razer Headset sold the worst, with only 6 units sold for a total of $764.
-The JBL Headset was one of the top 3 selling products, but because its average price was the lowest at $22.49, it only brought in a maximum of 2.86% of total revenue.
+The JBL Headset had high sales volume but low revenue impact due to its $22.49 price, which can be a good candidate for bundling strategies.
 ![image](https://github.com/user-attachments/assets/b6b65718-d7f9-49a1-b4e6-075fafa3237e)